nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

-**[RemoveFirstTwoChars.java]** Write a method accepting a string and returning the same string without the first two characters (see StringBuilder class).
+**[RemoveFirstTwoChars.java]** Write two methods accepting a string and returning the same string without the first two characters.
+The first one has to use only String's methods (see String.charAt()), while the second one has to use StringBuilder's methods (see StringBuilder.delete()).

 Examples: